yangli-io/erc20-token/README.md

 # Lesson 4

-Let's start tranfering some of our tokens around
+Great!
+We just need to enable a transferFrom function and approve

 ## Tasks

-1. Add a transfer function
+1. Add an allowance mapping field

+2. Create an approve function which adds an allowance

-2. Create a unit test to test the transfer function
+3. Create a transferFrom function which allows another party to transfer on behalf of you

+4. Write some unit tests for the above functions